The Lottie Project: Plot

 Jo loses her job as a shop manageress (who used to be in charge of a staff of twelve, at Elite Electricals) and has to take up cleaning in a supermarket, cleaning houses, and looking after a young boy called Robin to earn money to pay for her flat and mortgage.
 Jo takes a shine to Robin's single father, Mark, much to Charlie's despair - though Jo insists he is just a friend.
 Following a trip to a theme park, Charlie and Robin witness Mark and Jo kissing on a ride - though and they are both embarrassed afterwards.
 Charlie, upset by this, tells Robin that neither of his parents (Robin's mother's new partner does not get on with Robin) want him any more.
 Distressed, Robin runs away, leaving Mark and Jo distraught for the boy's safety, and Charlie guilt-ridden.

 In a subplot, Lottie, the servant girl Charlie had created, gets a job as a nursery maid, looking after three young and very irritating children – Victor, Louisa and baby Freddie.
 Whilst at the park, Freddie is snatched from his pram after Lottie angrily storms off.
 Lottie is upset and distressed at the loss of the little boy, mirroring Charlie's own feelings towards the disappearance of Robin.

 Robin is found in a train station behind packages waiting to be delivered.
 He is freezing and is rushed to hospital.
 Mark is very upset with Charlie (after she admits to him, Jo and the police what she had said to Robin) and even though Charlie is relieved that Robin is no longer missing, she is still distraught as he catches pneumonia.
+When Robin gets better the four of them go on a second, more successful, outing together to the south coast.
+The Victorian project was co-won by Jamie and Charlie - both won book tokens and also Jamie won a tin soldier and Charlie won a Frozen Charlotte.